Even though many financial transactions are digital these days, there are times when you still need some money in hand.

 You may, for instance, be able to make $4,000 in debit card purchases in one day, but be limited to taking out $500 at the ATM.

-Some banks may set a third limit–the total amount of money you can take out of your account via withdrawals and debit card purchases each day.
+Some banks may set a third limit — the total amount of money you can take out of your account via withdrawals and debit card purchases each day.
+Just like credit limits on your credit cards, these numbers may vary with the financial institution.

 How To Work Around ATM Withdrawal Limits

-If you need more cash than an ATM will allow you to withdraw, there are a few workarounds that can come to the rescue.
+If you need more cash than an ATM will allow you to withdraw, there are a few workarounds that can help as you wrangle your cash management.

 Asking For Cash Back While Shopping

 In some stores (like grocery stores), it’s possible to ask for cash back at checkout when making a purchase.
-While cash back may count towards a daily purchase limit, it typically doesn’t count towards a daily ATM withdrawal limit.
+While cash back may count towards your debit card’s daily purchase limit, it typically doesn’t count towards a daily ATM withdrawal limit.

-The store will likely have a cash back limit as well that applies on a per purchase basis.
+The store will likely also have a cash back limit that applies on a per purchase basis.
 That could mean you’ll need to make multiple purchases to withdraw the full amount of cash needed.

-It is possible to withdraw money from a savings account when using an ATM, which can help avoid the daily checking account withdrawal limit.
-There may, however, still be some limitations on ATM savings withdrawals.
+If you have both a checking and savings account, here’s another possibility: You can withdraw money from a savings account when using an ATM.
+This can help avoid the daily checking account withdrawal limit.
+There may, however, still be some limitations on ATM savings withdrawals, and this may vary with the kind of savings account you have.

 Withdrawing at the Window

-And, these fees can add up quickly.
-If you were to use an out-of-network ATM your bank might charge you as much as $2.50, while the ATM provider might charge you $3.
-In total, you could pay $5.50 for withdrawing your money.
+These fees can add up quickly.
+If you were to use an out-of-network ATM, your bank might charge you as much as $1.50, while the ATM provider might charge you $3.
+In total, you could pay $4.50 for withdrawing your money.

 To avoid ATM fees every time you get cash, you may want to look for a bank that doesn’t charge out-of-network ATM fees and/or refunds fees charged by the machine provider.
 Some banks reimburse fees charged by an out-of-network provider up to a certain amount each month.